Regina Ip: Article 23

 According to Ku, Ip had turned herself into a provocative political figure due to her departure from the "institutionalised bureaucratic ritual" adopted by civil servants in the past.
 She spearheaded the government's attempt to codify Hong Kong Basic Law Article 23, and pushed hard for it to be legislated by July 2003.
 Between September 2002 and July 2003, her popularity plunged.
 In October 2002, she made a remark about Adolf Hitler at the City University.

 Ip downplayed any opposition to the bill, predicting only 30,000 people would show up at the planned demonstration(s).
 Ip blamed political and religious leaders for creating a "herd mentality".
 Her popularity plummeted when one remark after another contradicted popular opinion, most notably in regard to her commitment to push the bill despite the commotion and chaos of the SARS outbreak in 2003.

 Detractors also took shots at her bushy hairstyle, nicknaming her "Broomhead" (掃把頭).
 This included a comic book which caricatured her in police uniform and signature bushy hairstyle.
 She openly admitted that although she disliked the nickname, she would not change her hairstyle just to please her critics.
 Regarding the controversy she said "I think I would like to be remembered as somebody who was not afraid to speak out, even if that might affect my popularity."
 Ip later said "I made a mistake in promoting the bill" and apologized for remarks she had made while pushing for Article 23.

 Views on democracy

 Ip has been criticised for her perceived inconsistent stance toward democracy.
 Following her return from the United States, she shifted her public position during her campaign for a seat in the legislative assembly in 2007 by saying "the only way forward for Hong Kong is complete democratization", in contrast to her position before.
 Todd Crowell of the Asia Times referred to her as a "born-again democrat".
 Anson Chan, her main rival supported by the pro-democracy camp in the 2007 by-election, labelled her a "fake democrat" because of this.

 In February 2022, Ip wrote a commentary on SCMP, criticizing Western democracy and saying that "Many continue to indulge in the fallacious fantasy that adopting a procedure for electing our political leaders based on public participation will deliver good governance."

+In May 2023, after the government announced that District Councils would have democratically elected seats be reduced, Ip defended the government's decision and said "It is not in the interests of the city to be at loggerheads with its motherland, let alone a hotbed for separatism and subversion."